 Finally, make sure to always keep it clean from sweat and dirt before and after a workout session.

-Teeter Fitness has been around for almost 4 decades and has applied their expertise on the Teeter FreeStep Recumbent Cross Trainer and Elliptical ensuring that it provides low impact cardio exercises that are twice more effective than a standard and a regular recumbent bike.
+Teeter Fitness has been around for almost 4 decades and has applied its expertise on the Teeter FreeStep Recumbent Cross Trainer and Elliptical ensuring that it provides low-impact cardio exercises that are twice more effective than a standard and a regular recumbent bike.